scroll-tech/zktrie/README.md

 ```

-All the zktrie can share one unerlying database, which can be initialized by putting the encoded trie node data directly
+All the zktrie can share one underlying database, which can be initialized by putting the encoded trie node data directly

 ```rust